Skip to content

 Vague impact statements Quantify impact — don’t settle for "improve UX" or "streamline workflow"

-Overloading the map Limit deliverables to high-impact bets, not every possible idea
+Overloading the map Limit deliverables to high-impact hypotheses, not every possible idea

 Groupthink Actively invite dissenting views to expose blind spots